mwnDK1402/crytivo-application/README.md

 # crytivo-application
-A collection of demos showcasing how I wrote code.
+A collection of demos showcasing how I write code.